What is growth marketing?

 Once you have all the levers discussed above in place, you can say that you have a brand that is reliable and offers a great user experience.
 That’s when you should take advantage of it to build a real brand.

 It all starts with the creation of an entrepreneurial culture.
 Next, the brand-building process can be aided by a smart PR campaign, influencer marketing, positive word-of-mouth and affiliate programs.
+But all this without forgetting the initiatives we mentioned above that will impact all parts of the sales funnel as well as your brand reputation.

-growth marketing what is
+Qualities of growth marketing

 Based on data